top of page

 My Underwear Misadventure

-Updated: Oct 2
+Updated: Feb 2

-September’s archived blog about Dad airing out his long underwear by standing them in the corner got me thinking about my own traumatic underwear mishaps.
+September’s story about Dad airing out his long underwear by standing them in the corner got me thinking about my own traumatic underwear mishaps.
 I’m proud to say that I’ve never aired out my underwear by standing them in a corner, but this is not to say I haven’t had my fair share of underwear misadventures.

-One day when I was in first grade I was digging frantically through the laundry basket looking for a pair of underwear when Dad yelled that the school bus was coming.
+One day when I was in first grade I was digging frantically through the laundry basket looking for a pair of clean underwear when Dad yelled that the school bus was coming.

 “ I guess you’re going commando today,” he said with a shrug, shooing me out the door.